ngxs/store/README.md

 }
 ```

-Thats pretty similar to Redux and NGRX.
-We can use a handy decorator
-the same way but with some other options.
+NGXS uses a decorator similar to Redux and NGRX, but allows additional options for accessing data.

 ```javascript